New AWS Directory Service

 Get Started Today

-Both types of directory are available now and you can start creating and using them today in the US East (Northern Virginia), US West (Oregon), Asia Pacific (Sydney), Asia Pacific (Tokyo), and Europe (Ireland) Regions.
+Both types of directory are available now and you can start creating and using them today in the US East (N. Virginia), US West (Oregon), Asia Pacific (Sydney), Asia Pacific (Tokyo), and Europe (Ireland) Regions.
 Prices start at $0.05 per hour for Small directories of either type and $0.15 per hour for Large directories of either type in the US East (Northern Virginia) Region.
 See the AWS Directory Service page for pricing information in the other AWS Regions.